CopernicaMarketingSoftware/Documentation/SMTPeter/features.md

 ## Detailed Statistics

-When you send out an email you are likely interested in getting the best response from the sent messages.
-To help you with this you can track the openings of your emails with our openings statistics.
-You also can track on which links are clicked within the email with our click statistics.
+When you send out commercial emails you are likely interested in getting insight into how your campaigns scored.
+SMTPeter automcatically keeps track on who opened your emails and who clicked the hyperlinks and how many times.

 ## Email Throttling